The Philadelphia Union might have to play the first home game in its existence at Lincoln Financial Field next year.

 "Right now everything is running on schedule construction-wise, but we are on a real tight schedule and with MLS yet to announce opening day dates, we just want to make sure that we are covered," Veit told the Daily News.
 "If we have to open on a certain date that doesn't meet our deadlines then that is a problem, so we are just making sure we do our due diligence."

-Home dates for the 2010 MLS season were scheduled to be announced yesterday, but the league is holding off to finalize issues with the Union and Toronto FC.
+Home dates for the 2010 MLS season were scheduled to be announced today, but the league is holding off until at least next week in order to finalize issues with the Union and Toronto FC.
 Toronto is scheduled to undergo field renovation.

 Veit noted that talks with Lincoln Financial Field officials have gone smoothly and they are willing to accommodate the team if need be.

-Veit also confirmed the Post's report that the team explored playing at 52,000-seat Franklin Field on Penn's campus, but noted that the 68,594-seat Linc is a more suitable fit.
+Veit also confirmed the Post's report that the team explored playing at 52,000-seat Franklin Field on Penn's campus but noted that the 68,594-seat Linc as a more suitable fit.

 "The Eagles have been great," Veit said.
 "We know with the Gold Cup having played there and it being a possible venue for the World Cup, it would be the perfect place for us to start the season.
 If it does have to be a possibility, they are ready to accommodate us."

-The stadium issue also could impact the Independence, an expansion team in Women's Professional Soccer that will share the Chester facility.
+The same issue could impact, the Independence, an expansion team in Women's Professional Soccer that will share the Chester stadium.

-Independence owner David Halstead said he is "aware of the situation" and noted he has also taken the necessary steps to seek out alternatives.
-The WPS season starts in March.
-The Independence has been in contact with Widener, West Chester and Villanova as possible venues, but Halstead said discussions are in the preliminary stages.
+Independence owner David Halstead is "aware of the situation" and noted he has also taken the necessary steps to seek out alternative.
+The WPS season starts in March, a month earlier than MLS' usual open dates.
+The Independence has been in contact with area colleges Widener, West Chester and Villanova as possible venues, but Halstead noted that all are still in preliminary discussions.

-"We are in touch with our partners on the Union side, we are extremely excited to play in Chester and ultimately that will be our home," Halstead said.
+"We are in touch with our partners on Union side, we are extremely excited to play in Chester and ultimately that will be our home," said Halstead.
 "However our season begins and ends earlier than that of the typical MLS season so it is prudent on our part to explore other venue options."